-Current job: Electrician at Bay City factory
+Current job: Controls Supervisor at Bay City factory

 Mark started his journey with Michigan Sugar in 2008 as a general laborer.
 Two years later, he jumped at the opportunity to go to school to become a mechanic.
 After working for four years as a mechanic, he accepted another opportunity to train as an electrician apprentice.
-That led him to his current position and a new outlook on his career.
+That led him to a new position and a new outlook on his career.
 He said his willingness to learn and become something greater took over and he saw his profession as more than just a job.
 He Applauded Michigan Sugar Company for wanting to see its employees succeed.

 “Michigan Sugar is a gateway to opportunity.
 Knowledge, success and friendships are created here.
 Anyone looking for a career, I highly advise you tour Michigan Sugar.”

 Brian grew up on a Bay County farm where sugarbeets were grown and began his professional career working in research and product development for the automobile industry.
 In 2009, he found his way to Michigan Sugar Company and was able to combine the professional skills he had developed in the auto industry with the knowledge he had gained growing up on a farm.
 “It was a natural transition,” he said.
 In his current role, he oversees completion of agriculture research trials and manages research department staff.
 “I really like the diversity of what we do,” he said.
 “Every day is different.
 We have 100 acres of research trials and a really good crew of people we couldn’t do this without.”

 “I have a lot of friends and neighbors who are sugarbeet growers.
 Anything I can do to help them is rewarding to me.
 We’re always trying new and different ways to increase the efficiency of our growers and help them have a successful crop.”

 Don Haynes of Bay City